ArthurClemens/use-stream/README.md

 ## Motivation

-[Hooks and Streams](https://james-forbes.com/#!/posts/hooks-and-streams) by James Forbes is a great introduction to streams.
+[Hooks and Streams](https://james-forbes.com/#!/posts/hooks-and-streams) by James Forbes is a great introduction to action streams.
 The article makes the case why streams are a better approach than hooks: "Streams are a composeable, customizable, time-independent data structure that does everything hooks do and more".
 Streams are a great way to handle state and to create reactive apps.

 The downside: streams do not fit neatly within React's component rendering.